Find out more about specific considerations you need to make when working with more vulnerable patients.

 - Co-morbid alcohol dependence is not a barrier to accessing mental health services

-- Mental health services should maintain and optimise health of patients with co-morbid alcohol dependence throughout the pandemic
+- Mental health services should maintain and optimise the health of patients with co-morbid alcohol dependence throughout the pandemic

 - Mental health staff should familiarise themselves with alcohol harm minimisation advice